fudan-generative-vision/Bard-VL/README.md

 <a id="inference"></a>
 ## 🎬 Inference

-[`inference.py`](./inference.py) contains minimal examples for image understanding, video understanding.
+[`inference.py`](./inference.py) contains minimal examples for image and video understanding.
 Edit the `messages` list inside the script to select the modality and prompt you want to test.

 ```bash
 python3 inference.py \